The door opens.

 POW.

 A fist slams into my stomach.
-The air leaves me.
+Air leaves me in a rush of fire.
 I drop to one knee.

 A kick catches my face.
 I skid backward across the floor.

-Ashlynn is on me immediately, hauling me up.
+Ashlynn is on me immediately, hauling me upright.

 Leechsteel heats again.
 Still solid.